Horse Supplements

 Horse muscle spasms and cramps happen for a variety of reasons.
 Sometimes, it is due to electrolyte imbalance, nervous system misfires, an infestation of ear ticks, or a condition called “shivers.”

 No matter the cause, look for strange behaviour, twitching or spasming muscles, inability to walk correctly, or even sudden falling over.
-Keep your horse safe by eliminating obstacles that could hurt them while they are spasming, and call your vet as soon as you can so they can determine the best course of action.

 Back Problems